codeforkjeff/conciliator/README.md

 That's it!
 You should see some messages as the application starts up.
 Now you're ready to configure OpenRefine to use the service.
 When you're done with it, hit Ctrl-C to quit the application.

+If a file named `conciliator.properties` exists in the current directory, conciliator will use the options found in it.
+See the sample file in this repository.

 ## Configuring OpenRefine